-During my first season spent in the Dolomites I scrambled along a lot of beginner and intermediate via ferratas, however upon my return the following year I felt like I was ready for a challenge.
+During my first season spent in the Dolomites I scrambled along a lot of beginner and intermediate via ferratas, however upon my return the following year I felt like I was ready for a tougher challenge.

 Luckily with circa 700 routes in the Dolomites alone, there is no shortage of via ferratas suiting all abilities.

 If I were to compare advanced via ferratas to beginner and intermediate ones I would say the main thing differentiating them is the exposure and length.
-A lot of the advanced via ferratas in the Dolomites end at summits reaching over 3000 meters and the cable protected section runs for a few hundred or even thousand meters.
+A lot of the advanced via ferratas in the Dolomites end at summits reaching over 3000 meters and the cable protected section runs for a few hundred or even over a thousand meters.

 Challenge Yourself With These Advanced Via Ferratas In The Dolomites